laurent-martin/podman_x86_64_on_apple_aach64/README.md

 ## Description

-Two scripts that makes it easier to configure `podman` to run x86_64 containers on macOS running on aarch64 (Apple Silicon, M1, ...)
+A script that makes it easier to configure `podman` to run x86_64 containers on macOS running on aarch64 (Apple Silicon, M1, ...)

-A VM is created using `podman machine` and then VM parameters are modified.
+In configuration mode, VM is created using `podman machine` and then VM parameters are modified to use x86 emulation instead of local CPU architecture (Apple Chip).
 By default the created VM mounts `$HOME` (i.e. `/Users/[username]`) so that containers using volumes in the user's home also have access to it (for example, for persistent storage).

-The second script overcomes a problem whereby the VM startup time is too slow for podman to wait and mount the volume.
+In start mode, it overcomes a problem whereby the VM startup time is too slow for podman to wait and mount the volume.

 See [recording](https://asciinema.org/a/n5SCfJGqasOQOv4ntob77AxpF).